Karan-hash/Threads-Application-clone/README.md

   - Chat with other users in real-time

 - **Notifications**
-  - Notification sound for real-time updates
+  - Notification sound for real-time messages
   - Seen and unseen message functionality

 - **Media Support**